Notice: Planned outage for data centre move

 To be considered for a MINDS Master’s Scholarship for Indigenous Students, applicants must first be successful in the CGS M competition.

-SSHRC staff will review personal statements and statements of thematic relevance to ensure that applicants have provided the requested information, in line with the application process instructions.
+SSHRC staff will review statements of thematic relevance to ensure that applicants have provided the requested information, in line with the application process instructions.

 MINDS Initiative Doctoral Awards and Postdoctoral Fellowships